 As a roofer, you spend lots of time and energy identifying potential customers, making a pitch for their business, and providing great service to these customers.
 But what happens after you’ve finished the work?
 For some roofing contractors, the effort shifts back to identifying new potential customers, and the old customers are forgotten.
 While it’s important to always have a steady pipeline of new customers, you also shouldn’t let the work you did to get the previous customers go to waste.
 A key strategy for roofing marketing is to re-engage and reconnect with past customers to see if they can become customers once again.

 How can you bring former customers back and stay in touch with customers once you’ve finished their work?
-Here are a few strategies.
+Here are a few marketing tips for roofers.

 The process of retaining and re-engaging a past customer starts when you’re still doing work for them.
 As you communicate with them, take notes on what’s important to them, the questions and concerns they had throughout the process, and the challenges that arose during the work.
 If you’re fixing an issue that could recur again, like a leak or storm damage, make sure to note that as well.
 (It’s helpful to have a central database, like roofing customer relationship management software, to keep all of these notes in one place, associate them with the right customer, and make it easy to find them months or even years later.)

 These notes serve a few purposes.
 First of all, when you reach out to a customer again, it will help you remember who they are and what you did for them.
 You do so many jobs each year, it’s easy to have a customer slip your mind, so these notes will help you keep each of your past customers straight.
 Second, these notes give you conversational starters.
 You can reconnect with a former customer based on the work you did for them in the past or the questions they once had.
 And finally, the notes help you determine what you can offer them in the future, whether it’s an upgrade, an add-on, or maintenance.